carpentries/instructor-training/04-maps.md

     as [Glass observed](http://www.amazon.com/Facts-Fallacies-Software-Engineering-Robert/dp/0321117425/),
     any new tool or technique initially slows people down.

-> ## Building Concept Maps Together
->
-> Concept maps can be used as a classroom discussion exercise.
-> Put learners in small groups (2-4 people each),
-> give each group some sticky notes on which a few key concepts are written,
-> and have them build a concept map on a whiteboard by placing those sticky notes,
-> connecting them with labelled arcs,
-> and adding any other concepts they think they need.
-{: .callout}

 > ## Concept Mapping
 >
 > Create a hand drawn concept map for something you would teach in five minutes.